 What does INRI stand for?

-Have you ever seen a picture or a movie depiction of Jesus’ crucifixion and noticed the sign that was hung above Him with the letters “INRI”?
-What does it stand for and what does it mean?
-Well, it symbolizes this Latin phrase: "Iesus Nazarenus Rex Iudaeorum."
-Totally clear now, right?!
-I know, unless you're a Latin scholar, that answer probably doesn’t help much.
-Where is Google Translate when you need it?
+Have you ever seen a picture or a movie depiction of Jesus' crucifixion and noticed the sign that was hung above Him with the letters I-N-R-I?
+What does it stand for, what does it mean, and is it biblical?

 Why INRI?

-John 19:19-20 (NIV) says, “Pilate had a notice prepared and fastened to the cross.
+"Pilate had a notice prepared and fastened to the cross.
 It read: Jesus of Nazareth, the king of the Jews.
-Many of the Jews read this sign, for the place where Jesus was crucified was near the city, and the sign was written in Aramaic, Latin and Greek.”
-So when pictures or movies want to abbreviate what the sign said, they do so with the letters “INRI” to represent the Latin version of the phrase.
-To be historically accurate though, it was actually written out completely.
+Many of the Jews read this sign, for the place where Jesus was crucified was near the city, and the sign was written in Aramaic, Latin and Greek." —John 19:19-20 (NIV)

-The accusation was that Jesus proclaimed Himself the “King of the Jews” (Mark 15:1-2, 12-15).
-But when Pilate had this written on the sign, the Jewish leaders objected to the application of this Messianic title to Jesus.
-They said, “Do not write 'The King of the Jews,' but that this man claimed to be king of the Jews” (John 19:21, emphasis mine).
+The accusation was that Jesus proclaimed Himself the "King of the Jews" (Mark 15:1-2, 12-15).
+But when Pilate had this written on the sign, the Jewish leaders actually objected to the application of this Messianic title to Jesus.
+They said, "Don't write 'The King of the Jews'!
+Just say that he claimed to be!"
+(John 19:21, paraphrased).

 Pilate answered, "What I have written, I have written" (John 19:22) and refused to alter the sign—a keen statement to the truth.
 Ironically, the "crime" for which Jesus was killed was neither a crime nor a lie.
 Rather, "Jesus of Nazareth, the king of the Jews" described the way things really were in complete truth.